-Unlike many sports, the equipment required for orienteering is relatively simple and cheap to buy.
-Below is a general orienteering gear guide, which you can add to later on if you get the buzz and decide orienteering is the right sport to get your body fit, healthy and active.
+Below is a general orienteering gear guide, which you can add to later on if you decide the sport is right for you.

 Running shoes for orienteering

 A sturdy pair of running shoes is one of the most essential pieces of orienteering gear.

 For starting out, any normal pair of running shoes will do but shoes such as the Salomon XA Pro II which is lightweight, comfortable and incredibly tough are recommended.
 If you want to get really serious, specialist orienteering shoes are available with short rubber studs (sometimes with additional short metal spikes) and constructed from lightweight but durable materials.
 Not all events allow metal spikes so think carefully before investing your cash.

 Invest in some clothing that will protect you not just from the elements but also from the undergrowth.
 For many events ‘base layer’ type garments are ideal as they are tight fitting and therefore unlikely to snag on undergrowth and will wick sweat away from your skin while you race.
 Full length trousers and tops are ideal even in hot conditions as the will protect your skin from sticks and thorns.

 In addition to a base layer you may need to carry a thermal mid-layer and waterproof outer-layer depending on the weather conditions during your event.
 Weight is critical to any clothing that needs to be worn or carried so consider a ‘100 Grade’ micro-fleece Polartec top and Gortex Paclite jacket and overtrousers.
 Just like shoes, if you really get into the sport then specialist nylon orienteering suits are available.

 Gaiters for orienteering